processone/eturnal/docker-k8s/README.md

   ghcr.io/processone/eturnal
 ```

-As an alternative since [docker performs badly with large port ranges](https://github.com/instrumentisto/coturn-docker-image/issues/3) with using the host network `--network=host`.
-Please note, that the docker container is not isolated from the host network anymore when using this option.
+As an alternative since Docker [performs badly with large port ranges](https://github.com/instrumentisto/coturn-docker-image/issues/3) with using the host network `--network=host`.
+Please note that the Docker container is not isolated from the host network anymore when using this option.

 ```
 docker run -d \